ebzzry/ebzzry.github.io/en/fkd/tmux.md

 -------------------------------

 For a long time, I have used [GNU Screen](https://www.gnu.org/software/screen/) for multiplexing.
-There was such an exhilerating feeling when you lose connection to a host, only to discover that the program that you ran on screen was still running.
+There was such an exhilarating feeling when you lose connection to a host, only to discover that the program that you ran on screen was still running.

 However, when I discovered tmux, I quickly realized how much I was missing.
 Both tmux and screen,